ec1971/reading-notes/concurrency.md

    - reentrant functions (a subset of thread-safe functions): safe because they do not reference any shared data

 ### LOCK DESIGN & IMPLEMENTATION
+#### DESIGN PATTERN
+- **high level methodology**
   - consideration
     - safe
     - efficiency
     - prevent startving (e.g. FIFO scheme)
     - deadlock
-- **high level methodology**

   - decompose the problem into objects
     - in particular, what's the shared shared object?
   - for each object